-1. Surface Mining and Reclamation Act (SMARA) update
+1. Update Title 8 (Building Regulations), Chapter 17 (Flood) of the Plumas County Code re: Flood Plain Ordinance and applicable Title 9 (Planning and Zoning) sections

-2. Update Title 8 (Building Regulations), Chapter 17 (Flood) of the Plumas County Code re: Flood Plain Ordinance and applicable Title 9 (Planning and Zoning) sections
+2. Accessory dwelling units (ADU)

-3. Development of a Subdivision Ordinance
+3. Electrical vehicle charging stations (AB 1236)

 4. Noise ordinance development

-5. Dark sky lighting ordinance development
+5. Development of a Subdivision Ordinance

-The additional remaining Title 9 (Planning and Zoning) amendments continue to be tracked by Planning Department staff and will be addressed in the future as time and resources allow and/or should priorities change:
+The additional remaining Title 9 (Planning and Zoning) amendments-listed below in no particular order-continue to be tracked by Planning Department staff and will be addressed in the future as time and resources allow and/or should priorities change: